We are committed to:

 - A high level of transparency: within our team and in relation to our clients and suppliers.

 - The adoption of the UN Principles for Responsible Investment and collaboration on their implementation; by fostering good governance, integrity and accountability.

 - Investing a proportion of our company’s capital into socially responsible investments – currently in microfinance in developing countries.

 - Dedicating part of our annual profits as a company to helping people in particular need in different parts of the world – usually through donations through Swiss registered charities.

-LifeMatters Foundation: is a Cape Town based charity founded in 2002 providing literacy and numeracy support to grade 2 and 3 learners from underprivileged neighborhoods to enable them to keep up with the academic curriculum.
-There is also a Life Skills Portfolio that provides counselling, mentoring, camps and Teenage Awareness programs to equip learners to thrive in the face of the challenges of their context and adolescence, and become active citizens. www.lifemattersfoundation.org
+LifeMatters Foundation is a Cape Town based charity founded in 2002 providing literacy and numeracy support to grade 2 and 3 learners from underprivileged neighbourhoods to enable them to keep up with the academic curriculum.
+There is also a Life Skills Portfolio that provides counselling, mentoring, camps and Teenage Awareness programs to equip learners to thrive in the face of the challenges of their context and adolescence to become active citizens. www.lifemattersfoundation.org

 ISGAM, SRI & ESG today

 ESG factors are considered in our investment process

 An ever increasing proportion of the funds we select take environmental, social and governance (known as ‘ESG’) factors into active consideration as part of the investment process.
 In addition your shareholder voting rights are now often used to foster best practice.
 In the management of the share portfolios ESG factors, including the diversity of boards and management, are an important part of the quantitative “scoring system” we use for stock selection.

 Certain clients request the exclusion of specific securities or industry sectors which do not fit with their personal value system.
 ISGAM has always accepted such requests and incorporates them into the relevant portfolio strategies for that client.